-The coaching robot is not placed on the field but on the table that is used for the GameController computer.
+The coaching robot is not placed on the field but on a table on the same side of the field as the GameController computer.
 The coaching robot must be connected via a cable to the GameController.
 The coaching robot may sit or kneel on the table or in a seat.
 For safety reasons, it is not allowed to move (except its head and arms - see cf. Section 4.10) or to enter a pose different from ordinary seating as depicted in Fig. 6.
 Seats will not be provided by the organizers, but teams may bring their own seats or small platforms that have a maximum height of the seating surface of 15 cm.
 Except for a backrest that is not higher than the sitting robot, no additional elements such as flags are allowed to be attached to the seats.
-The positions of the seats are not specified in detail and might differ from field to field.
-However, at each field there will be marked coaching zones (one at each side of the GameController computer) in which the coaching robots can be placed.
+Teams may position the coach anywhere they wish on a table on the same side of the field as the GameController computer.
+The coach may only be moved at half-time and during time-outs.